Where and How to Find a Reliable Home Contractor

 It is always so hard finding a competent and reliable contractor to go on your home improvement project.
 Everyone knows stories of contractors who tore apart the roof and never returned or projects that ended up costing three times the contractor's original estimate.

-Here are 12 tips of where and how to find good contractor while still keeping your project under control.
+Here are 12 tips of where and how to find good roofing contractor while still keeping your project under control.

 Make sure you know exactly what you want before contacting contractors for estimates.
 It will save both your time and theirs, But of course you will also get clear recommendations on things you’re not sure about from a good contractor from a professional point of view.